jacobobryant/biff/example/README.md

 # Biff example project

-This is the example/template project for Biff.
+This is the example project for Biff.

-Run `bb dev` to get started.
-See `bb tasks` for other commands.
+Run `clj -Mdev dev` to get started.
+See `clj -Mdev --help` for other commands.

+Consider adding `alias biff='clj -Mdev'` to your `.bashrc`.